This is part 1 of a series of posts about building an Apple-1 reproduction in 2024. See also:

 Transformers and Sprague capacitors

-The transformers are also iconic parts of the Apple 1.
-The original ones were of the Stancor brand and harder to find, but the Triad brand is still available.
+The transformers are also iconic parts of the Apple-1.
+The original ones were of the Triad or Stancor brand as recommended by Apple.
+The Stancor ones are harder to find, but the Triad ones are still available.
 I bought them on Mouser, alongside the Sprague capacitors, extension connector, power transistor radiator, and other smaller items.
 All in all, each of the large parts cost about $20 a piece, for a total of about $100 just there.

 IC sockets